Magnetic point groups and space groups: Magnetic space groups

 \subsubsection{Lattices and Bravais classes}

-Magnetically-ordered quasiperiodic crystals, in general, possess no lattices of real space translations that leave them invariant, but they do have reciprocal lattices (or Fourier modules) $L$ that can be inferred directly from their neutron diffraction diagrams.
-To be a bit more specific, consider spin density fields with well defined Fourier transforms
+Magnetically ordered quasiperiodic crystals, in general, possess no lattices of real space translations that leave them invariant, but they do have reciprocal lattices (or Fourier modules) $L$ that can be inferred directly from their neutron diffraction diagrams.
+To be more concrete, consider a scalar spin-density field with a well defined Fourier transform

-in which the set $L$ contains at most a countable infinity of plane waves.
-In fact, the {\it reciprocal lattice\/} $L$ of a magnetic crystal can be defined as the set of all integral linear combinations of wave vectors $\kv$ determined from its neutron diffraction diagram, as we expect to see a magnetic Bragg peak at every $\kv$ in the Fourier transform of $S(\rv)$, unless it is forbidden by symmetry, as explained in section~\ref{sec:extinctions} below.
+in which the set $L$ contains at most a countable infinity of wave vectors.
+In fact, the {\it magnetic reciprocal lattice\/} $L$ of a magnetic crystal can be defined as the set of all integral linear combinations of wave vectors $\kv$, determined from its neutron diffraction diagram.
+Indeed, we expect to see a magnetic Bragg peak at every $\kv$ in the closure of those that are experimentally observed, unless it is forbidden by symmetry, as explained in section~\ref{sec:extinctions} below, or unless it is too weak to be detected experimentally.

 The {\it rank\/} $D$ of $L$ is the smallest number of vectors needed to generate $L$ by integral linear combinations.
 If $D$ is finite the crystal is quasiperiodic.
 If, in particular, $D$ is equal to the number $d$ of spatial dimensions, and $L$ extends in all $d$ directions, the crystal is periodic.
-In this special case the magnetic lattice $L$ is reciprocal to a lattice of translations in real space that leave the magnetic crystal invariant.
-The reciprocal lattices $L$ of magnetic crystals are classified into Bravais classes, just like those of ordinary non-magnetic crystals.
+In this special case the magnetic lattice $L$ is reciprocal to a lattice $T$ of translations in real space that leave the magnetic crystal invariant, without applying time inversion.
+If $D>d$ the crystal is aperiodic, and the field $S(\rv)$ describes a magnetic quasicrystal.
+The reciprocal lattices $L$ of magnetic crystals are classified into Bravais classes, just like those of non-magnetic crystals.